What is Resource Guru?

 You can book yourself on non-billable to block out those days, but let your manager know in advance.
 We have some existing projects to use, and will keep adding them as needed.

 Step away from work every now and then.
 Time off is any time you don’t want to think about work and just want (or need) to relax/recover.
-This include personal leave, sick leave, public holidays and more.
+This includes personal leave, sick leave, public holidays and more.
 Choose the one that fits best.